 Drinking alcohol.
 When alcohol and cocaine combine in your body’s system, they create a different metabolite than benzoylecgonine, known as cocaethylene.
 Cocaethylene has a much longer half-life than cocaine, lingering in the body for much longer.

 It is also much more toxic, with the potential to damage the liver and other parts of the body.
 Combined with the fact that alcohol and cocaine counter each other’s effects, the danger of overdose when using these two substances in tandem is high.

 Other drinking habits.
 Insufficient water intake can prevent the body from excreting metabolites, causing benzoylecgonine to hang around longer.
 Likewise, high levels of caffeine can do the same thing.

 Method of intake.
 Like other drugs, it is possible to take cocaine in several different ways.
 These methods play a role in how long it takes for cocaine to enter the system and create a high, which in turn affects the time cocaine exits the system.
-Both smoking cocaine and injecting liquid cocaine creates a near-instantaneous effect whereas snorting cocaine or oral ingestion can delay the drug’s effects for anywhere from 20 to 90 minutes.
+The hardened version of cocaine created by dissolving it in sodium bicarbonate and water is referred to as crack cocaine.
+Crack cocaine is typically smoked while powdered cocaine is snorted, injected, or ingested orally.
+Both smoking cocaine and injecting cocaine create a near-instantaneous effect whereas snorting cocaine or oral ingestion can delay the drug’s effects for anywhere from 20 to 90 minutes.

 Combining cocaine with other drugs.
 The impact of combining cocaine with other drugs may also influence how long it remains in the system, but current studies have left this possibility as inconclusive at present.
 Marijuana does not seem to impact the half-life of cocaine.